load packages

 The aim of this tutorial is to provide a short introduction to the prioritizr R package.
 It is also intended to help conservation planners familiar the Marxan decision support tool (Ball et al. 2009) start using the package for their work.

 Let’s load the packages and data used in this tutorial.
 Since this tutorial uses data from the prioritizrdata R package, please ensure that it is installed.
-The data used in this tutorial were obtained from the Introduction to Marxan course.
-Specifically, the data were originally a subset of a larger spatial prioritization project performed under contract to Australia’s Department of Environment and Water Resources (Klein et al. 2007).
+The data used in this tutorial were obtained from the Introduction to Marxan course and the Australian Government’s National Vegetation Information System.

 # load packages